Ulster Bank PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Ulster Bank, PPI was usually attached to a customer's policy by Ulster Bank, in some cases without their knowledge.
-Ulster Bank were known to deny a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Ulster Bank, PPI may have been attached to a customer's policy by Ulster Bank, in some cases without their knowledge.
+Ulster Bank may have refused a credit application if PPI was refused by the customer.

 Ulster Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Ulster Bank.

-There are many examples of Ulster Bank mis-selling PPI, some customers were not even made aware by Ulster Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Ulster Bank that it was optional.
+There are many examples of Ulster Bank mis-selling PPI, some consumers were not even made aware by Ulster Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Ulster Bank that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Ulster Bank, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from Ulster Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Ulster Bank, and this was not clarified to you at the point of sale, then you would be due compensation from Ulster Bank.